 Joints should be at least ¼ the concrete thickness – so a 1" deep joint should be used in a 4" thick slab.
 Joints should also be spaced 2-3 times in feet the thickness of the concrete: so a 4" thick slab should have joints no farther than 8’ – 12’.

 If joints are spaced too far apart, cracks will often occur where the joints should have been.
-We usually saw cut our joints within a week of pouring the concrete.
+We usually saw cut our joints within 24-48 hours of pouring the concrete.

 For best drainage, the concrete should slope ¼" per running foot away from the home.
 If proper drainage is prevented due to the area of concrete being locked between two structures, a drain may need to be installed which will collect the water at a low point in the concrete and feed it down the drain.
 It is very important you direct water away from the slab.
 Many slabs have to be replaced due to downspouts emptying directly onto or next to the drive or sidewalk.